maryco/localstack-anyway/README.md

   If list is empty, add one using region and email address you want to set up.
 (NOTE: **Region option is required.**)
   > awslocal ses verify-email-identity --region ap-northeast-1 --email-address localstack-debug@example.com

-## Commands
+## Commands you might use

-- Get and Delete SES emails
+- Retrieving and deleting emails received in SES
   > curl -X GET 'http://localhost:4566/_localstack/ses/' <br>
   > curl -X DELETE 'http://localhost:4566/_localstack/ses?jdlzfxnetmecxvwk-rfnufcll-fuvy-jild-nkwf-yvjrnolawnsx-bsuuqu'